Multi-Static Target Detection and Power Allocation for Integrated Sensing and Communication in Cell-Free Massive MIMO: Numerical Results

-To evaluate the efficiency of the proposed power allocation algorithm, a communication-centric approach is utilized as the baseline algorithm.
-The objective of the baseline algorithm is to minimize the total power consumption subject to the same constraints as the proposed algorithm.
-Conversely, the proposed algorithm aims to maximize the sensing SINR.
-Therefore, three algorithms are compared in this section: i) the communication-centric (\textit{comm.-centric}); ii) the proposed ISAC power allocation algorithm ii.a) without additional sensing symbols (\textit{ISAC}) and ii.b) with dedicated additional sensing symbols (\textit{ISAC+S}).
-We also compare the performance of the proposed power allocation and sensing algorithms in both \textit{realistic} and \textit{idealistic} scenarios.
-The former corresponds to the described system model with target-free channels that cannot be canceled at the receiver APs, while the latter is for the case that target-free channels can be completely suppressed.
+To evaluate the efficiency of the proposed power allocation algorithm, a communication-centric approach and an orthogonal sharing strategy, as described in Sections~\ref{sec:CC algo} and \ref{sec: OS algo}, are utilized.
+Therefore, four algorithms are compared in this section: i) the communication-centric (\textit{comm.-centric}); ii) the proposed ISAC power allocation algorithm ii.a) without additional sensing symbols (\textit{ISAC}) and ii.b) with dedicated additional sensing symbols (\textit{ISAC+S}); and iii) the orthogonal sharing algorithm (\textit{OS}).

-Moreover, we investigate the performance of the algorithms in relation to the consideration of target-free channels during processing.
-The \textit{simple processing (SP)} approach, as described in our previous work \cite{behdad2022power}, represents the scenario when the target-free channels are disregarded.
-In contrast, the \textit{advanced processing (AP)} approach considers the target-free channels in deriving the test statistics and optimizing power allocation as done in this paper.
-In both cases, the communication channels are estimated using the uplink pilots.